International English Language Testing System: Level required by academic institutions for admission

-United States

-IELTS is accepted by over 3,000 U.S. institutions.
-The highest IELTS Band required by a university is 8.5, by the Graduate School of Journalism at Columbia University.

-Most top ranked U.S. universities, as listed by the TES 2015 World University Rankings, require a minimum score of around 7.0.
-For example:

-United Kingdom

-Most top ranked UK universities, as listed by the THE 2020 World University Rankings, require a minimum score of 6.5-7.0.
-For example:

-Canada

-IELTS is accepted by over 750 organisations in Canada Most top ranked Canadian universities, as listed by the TES 2015 World University Rankings, require a minimum score of 6.5 with a minimum subscore of 6.0 for each individual part.

-Australia

-Most top ranked Australian universities, as listed by the TES 2015 World University Rankings, require a minimum score of approximately 6.5.
-For example:

-Along with the universities, the test results are directly relevant for applying a student Visa (Subclass 500).
-The candidates need at least an IELTS score of 5.5.
-The precise requirements depend on the university.

-Hong Kong

-Non-native English speaking countries

-Most top ranked universities in non-native English speaking countries, as listed by the TES 2015 World University Rankings, require a minimum score between 6.0 and 7.0 For example:

 IELTS use for immigration purposes

 A number of Commonwealth countries use IELTS scores as a proof of prospective immigrants' competence in English.

 Australia

 Australia's immigration authorities have used IELTS to assess English proficiency of prospective migrants since May 1998, when this test replaced the 'access:' test that had been previously used.

 There are different IELTS score requirements for different types of visa.

 New Zealand

 New Zealand has used the IELTS test since 1995.
 There are different IELTS score requirements for different types of visa and type of applicant.

 Originally, applicants who could not achieve the required score could pay a NZ$20,000 fee instead, which would be fully or partially refunded later if the migrant were able to successfully take the test within a certain period (3 to 12 months) after his or her arrival to the country.
 A few years later, the policy was changed: the fee was reduced, and, instead of being potentially refundable, it became treated as a "pre-purchase" of post-arrival ESL tuition.